-ANDY STERN, a co-leader of the firm’s Securities and Shareholder Litigation team, focuses his practice on securities litigation and litigation relating to mergers and acquisitions, corporate governance issues and proxy contests.
-These matters frequently involve allegations of violations of the federal securities laws and common-law fiduciary duties, as well as claims of market manipulation and antitrust violations.
+ANDREW STERN, a co-leader of the firm’s global Securities and Shareholder Litigation team, focuses his practice on securities litigation and litigation relating to mergers and acquisitions, corporate governance issues, and proxy contests.
+These matters frequently involve allegations of violations of the federal securities laws and common-law fiduciary duties, breaches of merger agreements, as well as claims of market manipulation and antitrust violations.
 He has tried cases in state courts and the federal district and bankruptcy courts, as well as in arbitration forums in more than 10 states.

-- Fujifilm Holdings Corp. in obtaining the reversal of preliminary injunction orders previously entered in connection with a merger transaction with Xerox Corp. and successfully resolving a lawsuit against Xerox seeking more than $1 billion for breaching its obligations in connection with that transaction
+- Fujifilm Holdings Corp. in obtaining the appellate reversal of preliminary injunction orders previously entered in connection with a merger transaction with Xerox Corp., and successfully resolving a lawsuit against Xerox seeking more than US$1 billion for breaching its obligations in connection with that transaction.

-- RoundPoint Mortgage Servicing Corp. and affiliates in successfully compelling the closing of a merger agreement in the Delaware Court of Chancery seeking specific performance of a merger agreement
+- RoundPoint Mortgage Servicing Corp. and affiliates in an expediated trial in the Delaware Court of Chancery regarding its counterparty’s refusal to close a merger transaction.

 Recent securities litigation engagements include representation of:

-Andy has extensive experience in a variety of other commercial litigation and disputes areas, including ERISA class action claims and disputes relating to insurance and reinsurance matters.
+Andy has extensive experience in a variety of other commercial litigation and dispute areas, including ERISA class action claims and disputes relating to insurance and reinsurance matters.